masies/PROJ_01_Bad-Smells/README.md

 ## How to run

-In you don't have jupyter notebook installed on your machine -> https://jupyter.org/install
+  If you don't have `jupyter notebook` installed on your machine -> https://jupyter.org/install

   open your terminal and run

   `jupiter notebook`

   this will open a browser tab; walk your directory since you reach the project folder.

   open "Bad-Smells_P1.ipynb"

   this will open a new browser tab where your are presented with the project page.
   Run each instruction block or just Cell > Run All